Urusu/japanbyvan.com/data/home/services/language.md

-\- Support in English, German, French and Japanese.
-\- English contracts
+Multilingual support and English contracts